LUSHDigital/lush-codejam/README.md

 In order to automate the mouse movement, the Perlin library is used, which can be found [here](https://github.com/josephg/noisejs/blob/master/perlin.js).

 To see a demo of the project in action please click [here](http://oliverbcurtis.co.uk/codeJam2019/).
+Once the page is loaded, please refresh the page again to get things working - its a little buggy at the moment ;).

 Things covered by the example: